 The Blue Mountains have now become my home, having moved to Blackheath in July 2017.
-This Visitor's Guide will be continually updated as I gather more information to share about this amazing area.
+This Visitor’s Guide will be continually updated as I gather more information to share about this truly spectacular area.

 The Blue Mountains are breathtaking.
-Located 90 minutes from Sydney it is an easy drive, or if it’s more your style, you can catch a train.
+Located 90 minutes from Sydney, it is an easy drive, or if it’s more your style, you can catch a train.
 It is the perfect day trip from Sydney and a great addition to a Sydney Itinerary.

 Actually, this is a great way to see the mountains for the first time.
 It’s a beautiful, scenic way to get to the Blue Mountains.
 Simply catch the train from Central Station in Sydney on the Blue Mountains Line and it takes around two hours.
 Sit back, relax and be ready for the view!

 There are so many different things to see and do for those who love nature and hiking, to art lovers, families and couples looking for a romantic getaway.
 It is an area of distinct seasons so although you may not need to drag out the winter woollies in Australia’s coastal areas during winter, you certainly will here.